Myhael76/wm-on-aws-ecs-01/README.md

 - **18:00** - Playing around with VPCs and subnets.
 Checkov works, it recommends the VPC to have a security group that denies all traffic
 - **20:50** - Finished debugging the checkov extension.
 I was misled by the "Prisma" notes and tried the token syntax for that one, but in reality I only needed to add the naked token and leave the Prisma API url empty.
 - Now I need to understand how to manage the terraform state

+#### 2023-12-28

+- Struggled with Terraform errors that were not clear.
+There is some cognitive ramp up in the domain
+- Resource explorer does not show VPCs (??).
+They are visible from the root exploration for services, look for VPC
+- Now adding tags.
+It seems it is important to work with tags in AWS, otherwise it is difficult to find resources.
+  - Also learning how to concatenate strings...
+  - Also learning how to inspect what we did from aws cli